lmweber/STexampleData/README.md

 [![R build status](https://github.com/lmweber/STdata/workflows/R-CMD-check/badge.svg)](https://github.com/lmweber/STdata/actions)

-Collection of spatially resolved transcriptomics datasets stored in Bioconductor object formats.
-These datasets are designed for use in our online textbook "Orchestrating Spatial Transcriptomics Analysis with Bioconductor" (OSTA), as well as for other examples, demonstrations, and teaching purposes.
+Collection of spatially resolved transcriptomics datasets in [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) Bioconductor object format.

+These datasets have been collected from various publicly available sources, and cover several technological platforms.
+We have formatted them into the `SpatialExperiment` Bioconductor object class to make them easier to access, to enable ourselves and others to use them for examples, demonstrations, tutorials, and other purposes.

-Datasets are stored as objects from the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) class.
-This class is an extension of `SingleCellExperiment`, adapted for spatially resolved transcriptomics data.
+The `SpatialExperiment` class is an extension of the widely-used `SingleCellExperiment` class, adapted for the properties of spatially resolved transcriptomics data.

 ## Installation